|Freshman Year||Sophomore Year||Junior Year||Senior Year|

 - Review job descriptions to learn how to make yourself more marketable.

-- Participate in Professional Etiquette Event for mealtime interview tips.
+- Participate in the Professional Etiquette Event for mealtime interview tips.

-- Participate in career fairs offered by the Career Center and/or academic areas.
+- Participate in career fairs offered by the CPDO and/or academic areas.

-- Finalize your resume and have it critiqued by a career consultant in the Career Center.
+- Finalize your résumé and have it critiqued in the CPDO.

 - Education majors: Confirm and obtain three to five letters of recommendation.
 Complete your career portfolio and/or credential file.

-- Refine your interviewing skills by utilizing mock interviews at the Career Center.
+- Refine your interviewing skills by utilizing mock interviews at the CPDO.

 - Use the PCN to post your resume, conduct your job search and sign up for on-campus interviews.